 Consultation question ND3: Do you know of any other constraints to developing the site?
-Please provide detail and evidence.

 The site promoters have identified opportunities and benefits of their proposal.

 Consultation question ND4: What opportunities and/or benefits do you think the proposal could bring.
 Please explain how.